 - Certificate of Professional Coaching, September 2017, Institute for Professional Excellence in Coaching, Accredited Coach Training Program by the International Coach Federation.

-- Master Practitioner Certificate, Energy Leadership Index, September 2017, Institute for Professional Excellence in Coaching.
+- Energy Leadership Index, Master Practitioner Certificate, Energy Leadership Index, September 2017, Institute for Professional Excellence in Coaching.

 - Certificate of Higher Education Leadership, July 1989, Harvard Institutes of Higher Education, Cambridge, Massachusetts.

 - Association for Applied Sport Psychology, Professional Membership

 - International Coach Federation, Central Florida Chapter, Developing Coach Membership